 Gas stove alarms monitor for gas leaks.
 They give an audible alert if they detect one.

 The most budget-friendly model is a gas stove alarm that you can just plug in and walk away from.
-I like the Nighthawk Plug-in Carbon Monoxide and Explosive Gas Alarm.
+I like the First Alert Plug-in Carbon Monoxide and Explosive Gas Alarm.
 It plugs into any standard outlet and detects natural gas, propane gas, and carbon monoxide.

 Simplest Fire Suppressor – For Electric Stoves Only